Registration for 2022 Samhuinn Fire Festival has now closed as we are at capacity, if you have not registered please do not attend.

 Samhuinn Fire Festival is a modern re-imagining of an ancient Celtic festival, marking the darkened end of summer and upcoming rise of winter.
 The story follows the overthrowing of Summer by Winter, with a dramatic stand-off between the Summer and Winter Kings.
 This is overseen by the Cailleach, a Celtic representation of the Goddess, or Divine Hag, who ultimately decides each King’s fate and ushers in the looming, colder months.

-The transformation from Summer to Winter is supported by the energies and interactions of the Summer and Winter courts – through performance, music and dance.
-The narrative focuses on this conflict and its resolution, but also focuses on the transition that many aspects of life take during the changing of the seasons.
+The transformation from Summer to Winter is supported by the energies and interactions of the Summer and Winter courts through fiery performance, music and dance.
+The narrative focuses on resolving seasonal conflict, but also highlights the transition that many aspects of life embark on during the changing of the seasons.

 Samhuinn Fire Festival originally took place on Edinburgh’s Royal Mile, but starting in 2018, the Festival was also held on Calton Hill to accommodate more people.
 Now, we’re starting anew and optimising space under Arthur’s Seat in Holyrood Park.
 Our volunteer-driven Beltane Fire Society scaled up its unique Halloween night celebration in response, with its neo-pagan theatre, pulsating drums, fire-dancing, acrobatics, and a staged finale.